pmbaldha/wp-current-location-on-map/readme.txt

 For support, please contact at pmbaldha@gmail.com

 = Where can I report bug? =
-For report bug, please contact at pmbaldha@gmail.com
+For reposrting related bugs, please contact at pmbaldha@gmail.com.
+For general bugs, Please raise issue on https://github.com/pmbaldha/wp-current-location-on-map

 = Will you continually enhance feature of this plugin? = I will allocate some hours in weak to extend functionality of Your Current Location On Map.
 I love open source programming and contribution.